 Education Program Highlights

-The Center invites nonprofits to help it learn by sharing their own practices, experiences, capacities, and knowledge about changes to value-based care.
-The survey will open October 4 – October 18, 2019.
+The Center conducted a survey of health service organization nonprofits to learn about their practices, experiences, capacities, and knowledge about changes to value-based care.
 Results will help the Center and its funding partners plan and recommend future professional development opportunities to help nonprofits navigate Medicaid transformation.

 Listening and Learning Tour

-The Center will host invitation-only focus groups held in November in each region of the state to have a conversation about what nonprofits know, don’t know, need and want related to Medicaid transformation.
+The Center hosted invitation-only focus groups in November 2019 in Marion, Greensboro, and Greenville to have a conversation about what nonprofits know, don’t know, need and want related to Medicaid transformation.
 Results will help the Center and its funding partners plan and recommend future professional development opportunities to help nonprofits navigate Medicaid transformation.

 Explore these resources to learn more about Medicaid transformation: